How do I become a behavioral optometrist?

 To become a behavioral optometrist, you must first complete your degree and then earn a degree from an accredited optometry school.
 Some schools accept applicants after three years of college training, allowing them to complete a bachelor’s degree at the same time they enroll in the optometry program; other students choose to earn their bachelor’s degrees and then enroll in a graduate program.
 Regardless of your particular course of study, you will normally be expected to have taken a wide variety of courses to prepare for a career in optometry.
 A standard curriculum often includes science courses, both in the classroom and in the laboratory, as well as training in recognizing eye diseases and performing eye surgery.

-See also What does a parasitologist do?
+See also What is a music copyist?

 Some behavioral optometrists believe that there is a causal relationship between vision problems and learning disabilities.